NitishAroraKPMG/learn-kubernetes/day3/probes-learn.md

 e.g.
 1. Pod working from a very long time, it might become un-responsive.
-2. Our application code has a lots of bugs which causes server to crash frequently.
+2. Our application code has bugs which causes server to crash.
 3. Our application is doing a very heavy and long processing due to which server is not ready to accept new requests.

 In all above given scenarios, If a user sent a request to the given pod.
 It will only show an error to the user.
 So there is no point sending traffic to the pod.